deepak786/CamposValidator/README.md

     System.out.println(error);
 }
 ```
 If the response is successful, then `CEPModel` class has the details replated to CEP.
-For each filed, this class has getters to get the value.
+For each field, this class has getters to get the value.
 All the details are fetched from the url [https://viacep.com.br/](https://viacep.com.br/).

 **CEPModel**
 ```